infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Nutrition/Nutrition.md

 - Small Head Circumference : Especially for children under the age of 4
 - Atypically short height and weight
 - Symptoms of Vitamin deficiencies observed in India  [^3]
-		 - All genders from ages 6-11 were:
+	- All genders from ages 6-11 :
 		- Phrynoderma
 		- Dental Mottling : Fluorosis
 		- Fever
 		- Common Cold
 		- Cough
 		- Diarrhea
 		- Skin infections
 		- Eye infections
 		- Otolaryngological issues:
 	- Girls from age 12-18
 		- Anemia
 		- Pallor
 - A study in Kenya [^10] suggested that the following were very common in malnourished orphanage children:
 	- ARI (Accute respiratory infections)
 	- Malaria